minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 campaign spending would be more straightforward, since this would mean that successful election can be assumed.

-== Correlation Contributions & Votes in Corporate Interests
+== Correlation Contributions & Candidate's election sucess
+// -> CHANGE THIS SECTION - NOT CONTRIBUTION AND VOTE SHARES, BUT CONTRIBUTION AND VOTES IN CONTRIBUTORS INTEREST
 // can we assume correlation?

 One would assume that receiving more campaign contributions would relate to a higher chance of getting elected, yet there is no clear correlation between campaign contributions and the vote shares which candidates receive